ec2u/card/docs/how-to/expose-esis-through-edugain/index.md

 We will suppose that the HEI manages digital identities by using a LDAP server and the HEI is also a eduGAIN member.

-# Is my HEI is an eduGAIN member?
+# Is my HEI an eduGAIN member?

 The eduGAINs technical site [https://technical.edugain.org](https://technical.edugain.org/entities) provides many information and tools that are useful for members.
 Browsing the Entity Database, indeed, it is simple to verify whether